Redocly/redocly-cli/.changeset/long-donkeys-bathe.md

 "@redocly/cli": patch
 ---

-Fixed an issue where join threw an error when glob was provided.
+Fixed an issue where `join` would throw an error when a glob pattern was provided.